lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To see what websites store data on you locally press the :guilabel:`Manage Data` button.
 To clear all Firefox data you currently have press the :guilabel:`Clear Data` button.
 To have Firefox get rid of all cookies when Firefox is closed check the :guilabel:`Delete cookies and site data when Firefox is closed` checkbox.
 To have Firefox not autofill logins and passwords uncheck the :guilabel:`Autofill logins and passwords` checkbox.
 To see your saved logins press the :guilabel:`Saved Logins` button.
 To chose what sites not to save passwords for certain websites press the :guilabel:`Exceptions` button.

+To set a password to access your logins on Firefox check the :guilabel:`Use a Primary Password` checkbox and then press the :guilabel:`Change Primary Password` button.

 Version
 ----------
 Lubuntu currently ships with the latest version of Firefox, Firefox 95.